-- There’s no substitute for being properly conditioned.
-If your team isn’t in “game shape” they can’t properly execute the fundamentals of your offensive and defensive schemes.
-While I am not big a proponent of taking up too much practice time running without a ball it’s important to make sure that your offensive and defensive drills make practice physically demanding and tougher than the games.
+1. There’s no substitute for being properly conditioned.
+If your team isn’t in “game shape,” it can’t properly execute the fundamentals of your offensive and defensive schemes.
+While I am not big a proponent of taking up too much practice time running without a ball, it’s important to make sure that your offensive and defensive drills make practice physically demanding and tougher than the games.

-- Your players will perform better in situations they have seen before.
+3. Your players will perform better in situations they have seen before.
 Try to practice end-of-game situations at the end of each practice.
-A great way to practice special situations is to list all the possible situations you can think of that you might encounter on index cards and go through a couple of these cards at the end of each practice.
-The more familiar your players are with what they are supposed to do the more likely they are to do it well and not become rattled during the intense pressure of an end-of-the-game situation.
+A great way to practice special situations is to use index cards and list all the possible situations you can think of and go through a couple of these cards at the end of each practice.
+The more familiar your players are with what they are supposed to do, the more likely they are to do it well and not become rattled during the intense pressure of an end-of-the-game situation.

-- Teach your players how to recognize the situation and how to instinctively predict what your opponent will be likely to do.
+4. Teach players to recognize the situation and predict how opponents will respond.
 Using index cards and being prepared for these types of situations helps your players understand how to use this knowledge to make the correct decisions to take advantage of your opponent.

-- Understand that finishing plays with contact and free-throw shooting will likely decide the outcome of a close game.
-Most coaches realize that officials are more hesitant to make calls when the game is on the line therefore it becomes imperative that your players learn to finish plays when they are being bumped or fouled hard.
+5. Finishing plays with contact and free-throw shooting decides the outcome of many close games.
+Most coaches realize that officials are more hesitant to make calls when the game is on the line.
+Therefore, it becomes imperative that your players learn to finish plays when they are bumped or fouled hard.

-- Know your personnel and how they’ll react during pressure situations.
+7. Know your personnel and how they’ll react under pressure.
 Every team possesses players who handle end-of-game situations better than others.
-Some players want the ball keep their cool and never lose their focus.
-Others shy away from the ball become easily rattled and are more likely to miss a clutch free throw or make a turnover during a high-pressure situation.
+Some players want the ball, keep their cool, and never lose their focus.
+Others shy away from the ball, become easily rattled, and are more likely to miss a clutch free throw or make a turnover during a high-pressure situation.

-It is the coach’s job to closely evaluate your players during practices and early season games and recognize those players who are best suited for the tight situations of a close game.
-Coaches need to learn when to get those players into the game and to take advantage of their cool demeanor and positive abilities under pressure.
-Doing so minimizes the weaknesses of your team and keeps your most level-headed players on the floor during crunch time.
+It is the coach’s job to closely evaluate players during practices and early-season games and recognize those players who are best suited for the tense situations of a close game.
+Coaches need to learn when to get those players into the game, and to take advantage of their cool demeanor and positive abilities under pressure.
+Doing so minimizes the weaknesses of your team, and it keeps your most level-headed players on the floor during crunch time.